D31.2 Activation Energy

 the angle of rotation around the double bond is a good measure of the progress of the reaction.
 We can use this angle to delineate the x-axis in a reaction energy diagram.

 This figure is similar to the reaction energy diagram we saw before.
 The main difference is that here the reaction progress (x-axis) is more clearly defined, and hence it provides more detailed information.
 Note that while the x-axis of a reaction energy diagram is always “reaction progress”, the exact reaction coordinates that connect reactants to products is unique to each reaction.
 Therefore, you will most often see the simpler form of reaction energy diagrams.

 Let’s use the more detailed reaction energy diagram to discuss a few crucial pieces of information.
 Here, the reactant (cis isomer) and product (trans isomer) are connected by a single transition state, which is a maximum on the reaction energy diagram.
 The transition-state structure (or activated complex) is the structure that corresponds to the transition state.
 Because a transition-state structure has greater energy than either reactant molecule(s) or product molecule(s), it is unstable (thermodynamically and kinetically) relative to both.
-Moreover, it exists on a maximum on the reaction energy diagram (in comparison, the reactant exists on a minimum, and the product also exists on a minimum, albeit a different minimum than the reactant).
+Moreover, it exists at a maximum on the reaction energy diagram (in comparison, the reactant exists at a minimum, and the product also exists at a minimum, albeit a different minimum than the reactant).
 These characteristics make the transition-state structure have a very short existence time (typically < 10-15 s), and it is very difficult to observe them experimentally.

 The difference in energy between the transition state and the reactant(s) is the activation energy (Ea) of the reaction going forward.
 Similarly, the difference in energy between the transition state the product(s) is the Ea of the reverse reaction.
 If all other factors affecting the rate are the same, the greater the activation energy is, the slower the reaction is.